GFouilhe-AThiriet/Projet-L3/UpdatesReport.md

 I used pandas in order to complete the histogram (bar plot).

 I have also tried to get a fitting curve of the exponential decay, by using the polynomial tool polyfit.
 I managed to get the graph but the approximation wasn't great, even with a degree equal to 100.
 Nevertheless, I understood it was normal considering that there is more than 1000 values in the x-axis.
-I had tried to get a fitting curve because I thought it have been more visual than a histogram but, eventually, the red dotted line returns the same thing.
+I had tried to get a fitting curve because I thought it could have been more visual than a histogram but, eventually, the red dotted line returns the same thing.

 That's basically what I did today.
 Aurelien